 “Would you like to try some eau-de-vie?”
 We were having fondue at our friends’ place.
-About half-way through a cheese fondue, at least from our experience in Suisse Romande, it’s common to be offered a small glass of kirsch – a clear cherry liqueur.
-On this occasion, however, our host suggested another clear liqueur with a long history in Switzerland: Eau-de-vie de gentiane.
-He poured a small glass for me from a bottle with a handwritten label, as this strong alcoholic beverage was made by a relative.
+About half-way through a cheese fondue, at least from our experience in Suisse Romande, you often get offered a small glass of kirsch – a clear cherry liqueur.
+However, on this occasion our host suggested another clear liqueur with a long history in Switzerland: Eau-de-vie de gentiane.
+So, he poured a small glass for me from a bottle with a handwritten label.
+This strong alcoholic beverage was made by a relative.
 I was curious to learn more…

 What is eau-de-vie de gentiane?

-Gentian, known as gentiane in French and enzian in German, is an alpine plant that’s been used for centuries to cure various maladies, such as digestion issues.
-King Gentius of ancient Illyria supposedly discovered this plant and lent his name to this genus, gentiana.
-The roots of this plant have also been used to make alcoholic beverages like Suze, a French apéritif created in 1885.
+Gentian, known as gentiane in French and enzian in German, is an alpine plant.
+People have been using it for centuries to cure various maladies, such as digestion issues.
+King Gentius of ancient Illyria supposedly discovered this plant and lent his name to the genus, gentiana.
+The roots of this plant have also been used to make alcoholic beverages.
+For example, Suze, a French apéritif, was created in 1885.

 In Switzerland, the first documented use of gentian for making eau-de-vie occurred in 1796 within the canton of Neuchâtel.
-Eau-de-vie literally translates to “water of life” in English, and schnaps is the equivalent in German.
-You can find lots of different eau-de-vie in Switzerland, most often made from fruits like plums, pears or apricots.
+Eau-de-vie literally translates to “water of life” in English.
+Schnaps is the equivalent in German.
+You can find lots of different eau-de-vie in Switzerland.
+Most often distillers make it with fruit like plums, pears or apricots.

 The Swiss Eau-de-vie de gentiane, which Patrimoine Culinaire Suisse has listed among its directory of traditional food products in Switzerland, uses Great Yellow Gentian (Gentiana lutea).
-In all, there are hundreds of varieties of gentian, such as the much shorter yellow gentian (Punktierter enzian), also used for making eau-de-vie, and a blue-flowered gentian (Frühlings enzian).
-Gentian is harvested in the fall, and the crushed roots ferment for a period of about 2-3 months.
+In all, there are hundreds of varieties of gentian.
+Some examples are the much shorter yellow gentian (Punktierter enzian), also used for making eau-de-vie, and a blue-flowered gentian (Frühlings enzian).
+Harvested in the fall, the crushed gentian roots ferment for a period of about 2-3 months.

-Given the yellow flowers, Swiss Eau-de-vie de gentiane carries the nickname, la fée jaune (the yellow fairy), in reference to its cousin, la fée verte (the green fairy), or absinthe, also produced within Suisse Romande.
+Given the yellow flowers, Swiss Eau-de-vie de gentiane carries the nickname, la fée jaune (the yellow fairy).
+This refers to its cousin, la fée verte (the green fairy), or absinthe, also produced in Suisse Romande.

 What does gentian taste like?

 After I received my small glass of Eau-de-vie de gentiane, distilled by my friend’s relative, I noticed an earthy scent.
-After my first sip, I picked up the flavor of gentian, which seemed reminiscent of what I imagine a wild alpine plant might taste like.
-You drink it straight, without any water or sugar like you might add to absinthe, and generally at the end of a meal.
+After my first sip, I picked up the flavor of gentian.
+It reminded me of what I imagine a wild alpine plant might taste like.
+You drink it straight, without any water or sugar like you might add to absinthe.
+And, you generally have it at the end of a meal.
 It typically contains between 40 and 55 percent alcohol by volume.

 I had gentian schnaps again this week in the Montafon region of Austria, just across the border from Switzerland.
 When I paired it with an apple strudel, the sweet dessert helped to balance out the bitter taste of the gentian.
-I even bought a bottle to take home.
+As a result, I even bought a bottle to take home.

 Where can you find gentian beverages in Switzerland?

-Alcoholic beverages: A 2014 article in Le Temps indicates that there were about a half-dozen distilleries producing Eau-de-vie de gentiane in Suisse Romande, at that time.
-If you’re looking to purchase or visit one of these distilleries, here are three producers that, according to their website or information I saw listed via online directories, currently make this alcoholic beverage.
+Alcoholic beverages: A 2014 article in Le Temps indicated that about a half-dozen distilleries produced Eau-de-vie de gentiane in Suisse Romande at that time.
+Here are three that, according to their website or information I saw listed via online directories, currently make this alcoholic beverage.

 - Distellerie du Risoux, located in the Vallée de Joux region within the canton of Vaud and run by Dominique Bonny and her husband.
-In 2013, the village of Charbonnières, where you’ll find this distillery, was named a “Village européens de la gentiane” by the Cercle européen d’étude des gentianacées.
-(Tel.
-079 449 01 56, firstname.lastname@example.org
+In 2013, the village of Charbonnières, where you’ll find this distillery, was named a “Village européens de la gentiane,” Tel. +41 (0)79 449 01 56, firstname.lastname@example.org

-Non-alcoholic beverages: For a non-alcoholic beverage made from gentian, I have recently learned of GENTS – a Swiss roots tonic.
+Non-alcoholic beverages: For a non-alcoholic beverage made from gentian, I recommend GENTS – a Swiss roots tonic.
 Started in 2012 by Zurich-based Hans Georg Hildebrandt, this company produces a tonic water made from beet sugar and gentian root, among other ingredients.
-Honestly, I have not tried this yet, but they are on my list of Swiss food products to sample in the near future…